-Urban-planned existences lived out under high-voltage power lines, the yellowed lighting of bleak subterranean underpasses.
-Dehydrated food – just add water, George and Mildred on the Radio Rentals telly.
-Modest hopes, unfulfilled ambitions and quiet despair, punctuated by mass unemployment, the three-day week and grinding industrial disputes – not to mention the spectre of the IRA’s terrestrial bombing campaign and the rise of the National Front.
-Beneath the Spacehoppers and dayglo fabrics, Seventies Britain appeared to be unravelling.
+Urban-planned existences lived out under high-voltage power lines, the yellowed lighting of deserted subterranean underpasses.
+Dehydrated food – just add water – George and Mildred on the Radio Rentals telly.
+Modest hopes, unfulfilled ambitions and quiet despair, punctuated by mass unemployment, the three-day week and grinding industrial disputes.
 The Sixties ‘white heat of industry’ had sputtered – Seventies Britain appeared to be unravelling into a J.G Ballard-esque dystopia.